Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering

-To address knowledge retention in continual VQA, we propose a pseudo-labeling approach that leverages image-question pairs formed by combining current task images with questions from past tasks stored in memory.
-Specifically, for each image from the current task $x^{t}$, we pair it with a question $q^{m}$ sampled from the memory.
-By asking past questions on new images, we prompt the model to recall and retain prior knowledge.
-Inspired by prior distillation-based techniques~\citep{li2017lwf, dhar2019learning}, we employ the model from the previous task $\phi^{t-1}$ to generate answers for each new image-question pair $(x^t, q^m)$.
-These answers serve as soft pseudo-labels for the current model $\phi^{t}$, enforcing consistency with past knowledge.
-The pseudo-labeling loss is defined as:
+To enhance knowledge retention in continual VQA, we propose a questions-only replay strategy that replays stored questions by pairing them with current task images to simulate past tasks.
+For each image from the current task $x^{t}$, we pair it with a question $q^{m}$ sampled from the memory.
+By combining stored questions with new images, our approach encourages the model to recall and reinforce previously acquired knowledge.
+Inspired by prior distillation-based works~\citep{li2017lwf, dhar2019learning}, we use the model from the previous task, $\phi^{t-1}$ to generate answers for each new image-question pair $(x^t, q^m)$.
+The generated answers act as soft pseudo-labels for the current model $\phi^{t}$, enforcing consistency with prior knowledge.
+The loss is defined as:

-We use the network's output as soft pseudo-labels, avoiding the application of the argmax operator.
-Applying argmax would compel the network to align its predictions solely with the most likely class, while soft pseudo-labeling enables a more nuanced alignment with the output distribution of the model $\phi^{t-1}$~\citep{hinton2015distilling, zhang2021refining, learning-soft-labels}.
+Notably, we employ the network’s output as soft pseudo-labels without applying the argmax operator.
+Using argmax would force the network to align exclusively with the most probable class; in contrast, soft pseudo-labeling allows for a more nuanced alignment with the full output distribution of $\phi^{t-1}$~\citep{hinton2015distilling, zhang2021refining, learning-soft-labels}.

-Our new image-question pairs $(x^t,q^m)$ exposes the model to a broad set of visual-question combinations, thereby improving the model’s retention of prior knowledge.
-Importantly, this strategy enables the model to retain a broad ability to answer different types of questions, even if it cannot produce precise, correct answers.
-Crucially, without this pseudo-labelling regularisation, the model becomes susceptible to the \textit{out-of-answer-set problem}, where overfitting to the current task's answer space leads to incorrect responses for questions from previous tasks.
-For instance, after training on a color recognition task, the model might incorrectly respond with a color name when asked a counting question from a previous task.
+These image-question pairs $(x^t,q^m)$ expose the model to a wide range of visual-question combinations, thereby improving the model’s retention of prior knowledge.
+Importantly, this strategy enables the model to maintain versatility in answering diverse question types, even when predictions exhibit some uncertainty.
+Without this regularization, the model becomes vulnerable to the \textit{out-of-answer-set problem}, wherein overfitting to the current task’s answer space results in erroneous responses for questions from prior tasks (see Fig.~\ref{fig.out_of_answer_set_problem}).
+For example, a model trained on color recognition might erroneously return a color name when confronted with a counting question from a previous task.
 Notably, this phenomenon closely resembles class recency bias in class-incremental learning (CIL), where models disproportionately favor newly learned classes over previously encountered ones ~\citep{rypesc2025task, mai2021supervised}.